adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 For best show-case scenario of Grafana, let's import an [existing dashboard](https://grafana.com/grafana/dashboards/11939) suited for complete Swarm monitor overview.

 First we need to add Prometheus as main metrics data source.
 Go to *Configuration > Data source* menu and click on *Add data source*.
 Select Prometheus and set the internal docker prometheus URL, which should be `http://prometheus:9090`.
+A successful message should appear when saving.

 [![Grafana prometheus datasource](grafana-prometheus-datasource.png)](grafana-prometheus-datasource.png)